sarietta/theoputer-blog/content/posts/transmission-line-reflections.md

 Plugging all of the values this trace length implies into the calculator it gives a transmission line resistance of about
-\140\Omega\, but the closest resistor value that is common is
+\(140\Omega\), but the closest resistor value that is common is
-\150\Omega\, which again is Close Enough &trade;.
+\(150\Omega\), which again is Close Enough &trade;.
 The newest version of the [Daughter Board]({{<iref "daughter-board" >}}) has exactly those in it:

 ![Schematic with new transmission impedence resistors added](img/transmission-line-reflections/clock-resistors.png) {class="center padded-white small"}

-And finally, after all of this exposition and work, here are the
+## The Critically-Damped Oscillator

-results:
+After all of this exposition and work the solution was simple: add a couple \(150\Omega\) resistors to a couple traces.
+Let's see what the results of that simple, but profound, adjustment is.

 ![Original clock signals showing clear ringing](img/transmission-line-reflections/oscilloscope-ringing.png) {class="center"}